leonardofaria/leonardofaria.net/content/posts/2022/02/07/building-typescript-definitions-on-demand.md

   - javascript
 ---

 I recently came across an interesting problem: is it possible to dynamically create TypeScript definitions for a React component library that doesn't use TypeScript at all?
-Something like a [DefinitelyTyped package](https://github.com/DefinitelyTyped/DefinitelyTyped) for a private NPM package?
+Something like a <A href="https://github.com/DefinitelyTyped/DefinitelyTyped">DefinitelyTyped package</A> for a private NPM package?

 ## The problem